-SFE: As expected from Theorem 4.1 and the subsequent discussion, the test $\phi_n^{\text{sfe}}(X^{(n)})$ in (19) when $\hat{\mathbb{V}}n$ is the homoskedasticity-only estimator of the asymptotic variance could lead to over-rejection or under-rejection, depending on the specification.
+$\hat{\mathbb{V}}n$ is the homoskedasticity-only estimator of the asymptotic variance could lead to over-rejection or under-rejection, depending on the specification.
 For example, the rejection probability under the null hypothesis in Table 2 could be as high as 12.25%, while in Table 4 could be as low as 2.64%.
-On the other hand, when $\hat{\mathbb{V}}n$ is the heteroskedasticity-consistent estimator of the asymptotic variance, this test is asymptotically conservative; in line with the results in Bugni et al. (2017) and Section 5.
+On the other hand, when $\hat{\mathbb{V}}n$ is the heteroskedasticity-consistent estimator of the asymptotic variance, this test is asymptotically conservative; in line with the results in Bugni et al. (2018) and Section 5.
 Indeed, the rejection probability under the null hypothesis is close to 2% in Model 4 under stratified block randomization for all the specifications we consider.
-Finally, and consistent with the results in Section 5, whenever Q is such that $\mathbb{V}H = 0$, as it is the case in Model 1, the test with the heteroskedasticity-
+Finally, and consistent with the results in Section 5, whenever Q is such that $\mathbb{V}H = 0$ , as it is the case in Model 1, the test with the heteroskedasticityconsistent estimator of the asymptotic variance is asymptotically exact.